 Earning cash-back on groceries with a rewards card is simple, with some cards offering higher cash-back rates specifically for grocery store purchases.
 For example, those cardholders with the no-annual-fee CardName earn 3% cash back at U.S. supermarkets, U.S. gas stations and on U.S. online retail purchases (up to $6,000 spent in each category per year, then 1%), and 1% back on other eligible purchases.
 (See Rates and Fees).
 No quarterly enrollment is required, and you can earn the same great reward categories year round, whether stocking your pantry or treating yourself to some sleek new cookware via an online shopping spree.
 American Express is a CardRatings advertiser.

-For those willing to spend a bit on an annual fee, the CardName offers an even better value, with 6% cash back earned at U.S. supermarkets (up to $6,000 a year, then 1%); however, those who like to shop for kitchen goods at places like J.C.
-Penney, Kohl’s or Macy’s will want to keep in mind that this card does not earn bonus rewards at U.S. department stores (See Rates and Fees).
+For those willing to spend a bit on an annual fee, the CardName offers an even better value, with 6% cash back earned at U.S. supermarkets (up to $6,000 a year, then 1%); however, those who like to shop online for kitchen goods will want to keep in mind that this card does not earn bonus rewards on U.S. online retail purchases.
+(See Rates and Fees).

 Make sure you’re earning rewards when dining out, plus on delivery